morea-framework/morea-framework.github.io/src/quickstart.md

 For now, just make some simple changes to the basic-template files.
 Use any editor you like, although those that have a Markdown mode are generally preferable.

+The easiest and fastest change to make is to modify the src/morea/home.md file to provide very preliminary information about your course.
+Your changes will show up on the home page of the site.
+You can also edit footer.md in that same location.

 ### Display your site locally

 We have developed a script called [morea-run-local.sh](https://github.com/morea-framework/scripts/blob/master/morea-run-local.sh) to generate and display your site locally.
 As before, download it into your top-level directory and